Zhefan-Xu/DEP/README.md

 # Dynamic Exploration Planner (DEP) for Robot Exploration

+03/29 Update: The author will reimplement this algorithm in a cleaner and more structured way in the near future.

 This repo contains the implementation of Dynamic Environment Planner (DEP) which aims at robotic exploration in dynamic and unknown environments in
 [ROS](https://www.ros.org/) and [Gazebo](http://gazebosim.org/).
 This work belongs to CMU Computational Engineering & Robotics Lab (CERLAB).